puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 Selectors
 -----

-**Selector statements** are similar to case statements, but return a value instead of executing a code block.
+**Selector expressions** are similar to case statements, but only return a value instead of executing a code block.

 ### Location

-Selectors must be used at places in the code where a **plain value** is expected.
+Selectors can be used wherever a **value** is expected.
 This includes:

 * Variable assignments
 * Resource attributes